ConvergePanelRESEARCH • VERIFY • GOVERN

 Does high AI consensus confirm that a planning assumption is correct?

-No. High consensus means multiple models agree — not that the assumption is correct for current conditions or your specific context.
+No. High consensus means multiple models agree — not that the assumption is correct for current conditions or your specific operational context.
 Primary data verification and operational expertise are required for planning assumptions that will commit significant resources.
+Consensus is a triage signal, not an accuracy guarantee.

 How do I use low-consensus signals in operations planning?

 Low-consensus planning assumptions are flags for additional scrutiny: more primary data, expert review, or scenario analysis.
-They should not be used as fixed planning assumptions without investigation into what is driving the disagreement.
+They should not be locked into a plan without investigation into what is driving the disagreement between models — and should typically trigger contingency planning around the range of assumptions each model implies.

 Can AI consensus help with scenario planning?

 Yes.
-When models diverge on planning assumptions, the divergence can define the scenario space: high-consensus assumptions form the base case, low-consensus assumptions define alternative scenarios.
-This is useful for operations planning under uncertainty.
+When models diverge on planning assumptions, the divergence can define the scenario space: high-consensus assumptions form the base case, low-consensus assumptions define the scenarios for sensitivity analysis.
+This is a practical way to use model disagreement in operations planning under uncertainty.

 Is this useful for demand planning research?

 Multi-model comparison can help with background research on demand factors and market context.
-For quantitative demand planning, current primary data — sales history, market research, customer commitments — is required and cannot be replaced by AI research.
+For quantitative demand planning decisions, current primary data — sales history, market research, customer commitments — is required and cannot be replaced by AI research.
+AI consensus helps orient the research; primary data drives the actual numbers.

-How does documenting consensus levels help operations teams?
+How does documenting consensus levels help operations teams during review?

-Documentation of which planning assumptions had high vs. low AI consensus supports post-decision review: teams can revisit whether low-consensus assumptions that were adopted drove plan failures, improving future planning quality.
+Documentation of which planning assumptions had high vs. low AI consensus supports post-decision review: teams can revisit whether low-consensus assumptions that were adopted despite flags drove plan failures, improving the quality of future planning decisions and providing an audit trail for how assumptions were evaluated.

 Explore related pages